Feeding your baby

 5. Mix the Formula

-Pour the boiled, cooled water into the sterilized bottle.
+Pour the boiled, cooled water into the sterilised bottle.
 Add the correct amount of formula powder.
 Place the teat and lid on the bottle and shake well to mix the formula until it is completely dissolved.

 6. Test temperature